triggermesh/scoby/docs/registration.md

 ## Workload Status

-- [ ] Use parameter value for status.
-NOT IMPLEMENTED YET
+- [x] Use parameter value for status.

 ```yaml
     parameterConfiguration: